Sylvain-Barde/begrs/README.md

 # Flip the signs on the posterior
 negLogPosterior = lambda *args: tuple( -i for i in logPosterior(*args))

-# Specify bounds and a starting point (Note the paramater vectors are centered)
+# Specify bounds and a starting point (Note the parameter vectors are centred)
 numParams = begrsEst.parameter_range.shape[0]
 bounds = numParams*[(-3**0.5,3**0.5)]
 init = np.zeros(numParams)